Biomaterials-for-Medical-Devices-AI/Helix/docs/devs/new_models.md

     XGBoost = "xgboost"
     SVM = "svm"
     ...
-    MyNewModel = "my new model
+    MyNewModel = "my new model"
 ```

 #### Making your model available to Helix